 So, you need to send the dreaded payment reminder email to a client.
 The invoice template ghosting situation between freelancers and clients happens all the time.

-While payment plans and automatic billing are two alternatives, they can sometimes take effort to set up (unless you’re using Bonsai’s freelance recurring payments tool, of course).
+While payment plans and automatic billing are two alternatives, they can sometimes take effort to set up (unless you’re using Bonsai’s tools, of course).

 Depending on your situation, it may work best to harness the skill of writing an effective overdue payment reminder email.

 In the process, you’ll not only gain confidence in your career by setting boundaries and trying new methods, but you’ll be able to strengthen your communication skills and overall relationship with your clients.

 Before writing your payment reminder email to a client, you may be plagued with negative and “worst case scenario” thoughts:

 “My client has fallen off the face of the earth.”

 ...Or any less-dramatic variations of these potential thoughts.

 However, the truth is, if you’ve sent your freelance invoice with no response, they’ve likely just forgotten.
 This is vital to keep in mind since a borderline rude email can spoil working relationships.

 By sending a friendly payment reminder letter or email, you’ll be: